SaiSindhuja197/mslearn-openai/Instructions/Labs/integrate-azure-openai.md

 6. To capture the Keys and Endpoints values, on **OpenAI-Lab02-<inject key="DeploymentID" enableCopy="false"></inject>** blade:
       - Select **Keys and Endpoint (1)** under **Resource Management** from left navigation pane..
-      - Click on copy icon next to **Key 1 (2)** and ensure to paste it in a text editor such as notepad for future reference.
+      - Click on the copy icon next to **Key 1 (2)** and ensure to paste it in a text editor such as Notepad for future reference.
-      - Also, click on copy icon next to the **Endpoint (3)** API URL and paste it in a text editor such as notepad for later use.
+      - Also, click on the copy icon next to the **Endpoint (3)** API URL and paste it into a text editor such as Notepad for later use.

            ![](../media/Update-5.png "Keys and Endpoints")